tiliado/nuvolaplayer/doc/pages/apps/guide.md

     This field is not required if you use custom function to handle home page request.
     See [Web apps with a variable home page URL]({filename}variable-home-page-url.md).

+!!! danger "Extra rules for metadata.json"
+    If you want to have your integration script maintained and distributed as a part of the Nuvola Player project, you have to follow rules in [Service Integrations Guidelines]({filename}guidelines.md).

 !!! info "If you use Git, commit changes"
         :::sh
         cd ~/projects/nuvola-player/happy-songs